Quilpie Shire

 Eromanga Natural History Museum

-Eromanga Natural History Museum, a fenced 167ha reserve just 3km from Eromanga, is a site dedicated to prehistoric preservation.
-The original find, Cooper, provided a phenomenal starting point as it was the largest dinosaur found in Australia to date and the first titanosaur of its kind ever discovered.
+Eromanga Natural History Museum, located 3km from Eromanga, is a site dedicated to prehistoric preservation.
+The most famous find, Australotitan cooperensis, “Cooper”, provided a phenomenal starting point as it was the largest dinosaur found in Australia and of the top 10 largest in the world.

 Add to the original finds exciting megafauna and flora and there’s more than enough to keep you enthralled during the hour-long tour which is offered at the centre and which brings an amazing timeline to life right before your eyes—100 million years in 60 minutes.